Jarnail Singh (politician, born 1981)

-Jarnail Singh (born 15 March 1981) is an Aam Aadmi Party(AAP) politician.
-He was elected to the Fifth Legislative Assembly of Delhi in 2013, in 2015 for Sixth Legislative Assembly of Delhi and in 2020 for Seventh Legislative Assembly of Delhi.
-He is three times representative for Tilak Nagar constituency.
+Jarnail Singh (born 15 March 1981) is a politician in the Aam Aadmi Party (AAP).
+He was elected to the 5th Delhi Assembly in 2013, to the 6th Delhi Assembly in 2015, the 7th Delhi Assembly in 2020, and the 8th Delhi Assembly in 2025.
+He is a four-time representative for Tilak Nagar constituency.

 Personal life

 Jarnail Singh was born on 15 March 1981 in Rampur.
 He was brought up in Delhi by his father, Harbajan Singh who was a farmer, now a businessman and mother Surjit Kaur.

-Jarnail Singh completed his education till 12th grade.
+Singh completed his education until 12th grade.
 In the year 2006, he became the General Secretary of Water Purification and treatment equipment manufacturer association (WAPTEMA).
 In 2010, he married Sukhjeet Kaur.
 Currently, he is positioned as the Chairman of WAPTEMA.

+Early life and education

+Hailing from a middle class family, Jarnail Singh was born on 15 March 1981 in Rampur.
+He was raised in Delhi by his parents, Harbajan Singh, a farmer-turned-businessman, and Surjit Kaur.
+Singh completed his education up to the 12th grade.
+Due to the responsibility of supporting his family, Singh began working as a full-time technician at an air conditioner workshop right after completing his schooling.